 Our training approach is virtual, hybrid learning and hands-on job training in an industrial setting appropriate to the skill being taught, and under conditions found in industry.
 Items are utilized from each workplace such as training schedules, safety concerns, tools, and equipment.

 Our educational approach features:

-- Virtual and hands-on vocational training in a simulated work environment - Individualized, competency-based progress towards job readiness - Training to meet the needs of local employers with input from industry - Tools, equipment, conditions, and standards such as in the business or industry are utilized - Counseling support reinforcing positive attitudes and confidence - Individualized counseling for job development and placement.
+- Virtual and hands-on vocational training in a simulated work environment; - Individualized, competency-based progress towards job readiness; - Training to meet the needs of local employers with input from industry; - Tools, equipment, conditions, and standards such as in the business or industry are utilized; - Counseling support reinforcing positive attitudes and confidence; and - Individualized counseling for job development and placement.

-A. TOOLS AND EQUIPMENT USED IN TRAINING
+A. TOOLS AND EQUIPMENT USED INTRAINING

-Building Construction: Basic hand and power tools and other stationary equipment, such as radial and table saw, drill press, sanders, planers, joiners' grinders, and other stationary equipment, such as radial and table saw, drill press, sanders, planers, joiners' grinders, and other specific tools, depending on area of study.

-Shipping & Receiving: Forklifts, pallet jacks, scale, computers, packaging equipment, videos, and manuals.
+Building Construction: Basic hand and power tools and other stationary equipment, such as radial and table saws, drill press, sanders, planers, joiners' and grinders, and other specific tools, depending on area of study.
+Shipping & Receiving: Forklifts, pallet jacks, scales, computers, packaging equipment, videos, and manuals.
 Truck Driver: Trucks, trailers, truck maintenance tool kits, books, plus a complete video and audio truck driving library.

-Welding: Various welding machines, metal working machines, mills, lathes, hand tools, grinders, cutting torches, and saws, safety equipment, such as leathers, gloves, helmet and safety glasses, videos, and books using specialized bibliography and short stories.
+Welding: Various welding machines, metal working machines, mills, lathes, hand tools, grinders, cutting torches, and safety equipment such as leathers gloves, helmet, and safety glasses.
+Books and videos on welding are used to complement the teacher led classes.

-B. LIBRARY AND OTHERLEARNING RESOURCES
+B. LIBRARY AND OTHER LEARNING RESOURCES